SamuelJKlein/sql-challenge/README.md

 # sql-challenge
-emp_schema.sql is the schemata file queries.sql has all the queries
+EmployeeSQL/emp_schema.sql is the schemata file EmployeeSQL/queries.sql has all the queries